floviolabs/exchange-currency/README.md

 # IDR Exchange-Currency
-This is a repository for the Exchange-Currency, a other currency exchange to Indonesia Rupiah (IDR) application, that retrieves exchange rate data from Bank Indonesia.
+This is a repository for the Exchange-Currency, a other currency exchange to Indonesia Rupiah (IDR) application.

 ## Table of Contents